 Now let’s compare the differences between retail vs. eCommerce for business owners.

 For retail stores, traditional marketing tactics still hold sway, such as newspaper ads, magazine spreads, billboards, direct mail, radio ads, and TV commercials.
-On the digital side, locally targeted Google Ads and local SEO are extremely effective for targeting and driving potential customers to brick and mortar retail stores.
+On the digital side, locally targeted Google Ads, franchise SEO services and local SEO are extremely effective for targeting and driving potential customers to brick and mortar retail stores.

 However, conversions are challenging because ads have to be compelling enough to get customers out of the house.
 In these cases, tactics like advertising limited products online but only selling them in-store work well.

 On the eCommerce side of things, some online retailers do engage in traditional marketing, but the vast majority is conducted via Google Ads, Facebook ads, influencer-sponsored posts, and SEO.
 Everything is strategically designed to drive clicks since the gap between seeing an advertisement and buying a product is significantly smaller for eCommerce than mortar retail.

 There are still useful options for physical stores thanks to the latest POS (point of sale) technology.
 These electronic payment systems provide sophisticated data for physical stores such as the average order amount per customer, the number of products purchased, the most popular products, gross margins, and so on.